 Collect any letters, memos, or emails that help show why you were fired.
 Locate any documents that show how you asserted your rights as a worker.

 Gather any paperwork your employer gave you when you were let go, including your Record of Employment.

 If you’re dealing with serious work-related stress, consider getting medical treatment.
 Medical records are a very strong form of evidence.

 Step 5.
 Consider your legal options

 If you think your employer breached your legal rights by firing you, you may have as many as three options, depending on your situation.

 If you’re covered by BC employment standards law, you can make an employment standards complaint.
-We have information on the steps involved.
-See our page on making an employment standards complaint.
+We explain the steps involved.
+See how to make an employment standards complaint.

 If your employer fired you for a reason that violates your human rights, you can bring a human rights claim.
 You may be able to recover lost wages, or compensation for injury to your self-respect or dignity.

 Or you can start a legal action against your employer.
 You can sue for wrongful dismissal.
 The amount you claim affects where you bring your lawsuit.
 If it’s for $5,000 or less, you can file online with the Civil Resolution Tribunal.
 This online tribunal can be a faster and cheaper option than court.

 In deciding between these options, it’s valuable to get legal advice.
 Once starting on one of these paths, you may be legally prevented from using the others.
 Plus, there are time limits in play for each process.